-Update on Karachi weather
+Update on Karachi Weather

-The Pakistan Meteorological Department (PMD) Sunday predicted hot and dry conditions across most regions including Karachi for the next 24 hours.
+Partly cloudy weather is likely to prevail in country's largest city Karachi on Tuesday.

-Amid the scorching hot weather, the Met Office predicted no chances of rain in the port city over the weekend.
+According to the meteorological department, there is no chance of rain in the port city or in other parts of the region in the next 24 hours.

-At noon, the mercury reaches around 36°C. Winds blew at 6km/h.
-Max UV Index was recorded at 4 which is moderate, with visibility around 5km.
+At noon, the mercury reaches around 33°C. Winds blew at 15km/h.
+Max UV Index was recorded at 7 which is moderate, with visibility around 5km.

-The provincial capital’s air quality was recorded at 178, which is very unhealthy.
+The provincial capital’s air quality was recorded at 127, which is unhealthy.

 Health effects will be immediately felt by sensitive groups and should avoid outdoor activity.
 Healthy individuals are likely to experience difficulty breathing and throat irritation; consider staying indoors and rescheduling outdoor activities.

 Continental air is prevailing over most parts of the country.
-A shallow westerly wave is present over northern parts of the country.
+A shallow westerly wave is likely to approach extreme northern parts of the country.

 Source: Forex Association of Pakistan. (last update 09:00 AM)